Numerai SEC Filings: 13F and Form ADV Footprint

 Two filing types carry the signal (see the About page for sourcing details).

 Form ADV is the registration document for investment advisers.
-It discloses AUM, client types, compensation structures, and business activities — useful for spotting advisers tied to quantitative, AI-driven, or crowdsourced strategies.
+It discloses regulatory AUM, client types, compensation structures, and business activities, which helps track the adviser entity behind quantitative, AI-driven, or crowdsourced strategies.

 The 13F Picture